asaltednutstudios/Chit/README.md

 # Chit
+Hello Chitters

-managing partner of a salted nut studios head of marketing first start up
+I am a managing partner of a salted nut studios and the head of marketing

+this is my first start up